Check out our Exam Tips (Online Edition) session Tuesday, March 31, 2020

 Sign Up for Peer Tutoring

 The Peer Tutoring program operates from late September each academic year.
-Students that are interested in being matched with a peer tutor should contact Kaila Mikkelsen or Dana-Lyn Mackenzie.
+An email will be sent to the first-year class when the program is open for matching.
+Students that are interested in being matched with a peer tutor should contact Kaila Mikkelsen.
 Students should indicate the name of their small group, their learning style and any academic concerns they may have.